(as amended December 6, 2018)

-Assist the Board in oversight of (i) the integrity of the Company’s financial statements, (ii) the Company’s compliance with legal and regulatory requirements, (iii) the independent auditor’s qualifications, independence and performance, and (iv) the Company’s internal accounting and financial controls;
+Assist the Board in oversight of (i) the integrity of the Company’s financial statements, (ii) the Company’s compliance with legal and regulatory requirements, (iii) the lead independent auditor’s qualifications, independence and performance, and (iv) the Company’s internal accounting and financial controls;

-Provide to the Board such information and materials as it may deem necessary to make the Board aware of significant financial matters that require the attention of the Board; and
+Provide to the Board such information and materials as it may deem necessary to make the Board aware of significant financial matters that require the attention of the Board;

 The Audit Committee members shall be appointed by, and shall serve at the discretion of, the Board.
 The Audit Committee shall consist of at least three members of the Board.
 The Board may designate one member of the Audit Committee as its chair.
 The Audit Committee may form and delegate authority to subcommittees when appropriate.
 Members of the Audit Committee must meet the following criteria (as well as any criteria required by the Securities and Exchange Commission (the “SEC”)):